June 5-10 2023

 Katy Trail Fast Facts:

 The Katy Trail is a trail surfaced with ground limestone.
 The surface is very fine and does not contain large, loose rocks.
-You do not need special tires for this ride.

 Because the Katy Trail was once a rail line, it contains no steep grades.
-While there is noticeable elevation change, you won't encounter any steep hills.
+While there is a noticeable elevation change, you won't encounter any steep hills.

 The Rock Island connector to Pleasant Hill intersects the Katy Trail at Windsor.
-It's part of the former Rock Island Line which could become another Rails-to-Trails state Park soon!
+It's part of the former Rock Island Line which could become another Rails-to-Trails State Park soon!